flynn/flynn/website/source/docs/installation.html.md

     flynn-host bootstrap /etc/flynn/bootstrap-manifest.json
 ```

+*Note: You only need to run this on a single node in the cluster.
+It will
+schedule jobs on nodes across the cluster as required.*

 The Layer 1 bootstrapper will get all necessary services running using the Layer
 0 API.
 The final log line will contain configuration that may be used with the
 [command-line interface](/docs/cli).